Table of Contents

 I am assuming this question is asked by someone who is interested in the computer systems area (think 18-213/15-213) that is in this overlapped region between ECE and CS.
 If someone in applied physics or theory is asking this question, come talk to me directly; I am curious to meet you.

 What is clear is that a systems person should absolutely take classes from both ECE and CS.
-Beside basic data structures and algorithms, topics like OS and compilers are all par for the course.
-If so inclined, taking a course in theory or programming languages is helpful with acquiring a new way of thinking that does not come naturally to a systems person.
+Besides basic data structures and algorithms, topics like OS and compilers are all par for the course.
+If so inclined, taking a course in theory or programming languages is helpful in acquiring a new way of thinking that does not come naturally to a systems person.

 Separate from my recommendation to take courses from both departments, I don't see any good reason to go through the trouble of achieving both degrees.
 The more competitive you are as you advance in your study and career, the more you should expect to be judged by what you can do and not what your credentials would suggest you should be able to do.
 For the best jobs and graduate schools, they will figure out exactly how good you are in a hurry, and no one is going to care whether you have CS or ECE or both degrees.